-For the purpose of this study we use data obtained from an on-line negotiation experiment with the Inspire system (Kersten and Noronha 1999; Koeszegi, Vetschera et al. 2004; Vetschera,

-Kersten et al. 2006).
-Because the experiments have been conducted since 1996 and the questionnaires have not been prepared with the purpose of our study in mind, the possibility to measure negotiation concordance is limited.
-On the other hand, we are able to use a large and rich data set.
+For the purpose of this study we use data obtained from an on-line negotiation experiment with the Inspire system (Kersten and Noronha 1999; Koeszegi, Vetschera et al. 2004; Vetschera, Kersten et al. 2006).
+Because the experiments have been conducted since 1996, and the questionnaires have not been prepared with the purpose of our study in mind, the possibility to measure negotiation concordance is limited.
+However, on the positive side, we are able to use a large and rich data set.
 Its analysis may lead to experiments specifically designed to measure the proposed construct.